hl2vr/hl2vr.github.io/_pages/faq.md

 ---

-### Manual reloading??
+### Manual reloading?

-Yes.
-All weapons support manual reloading.
+Yes, all weapons support manual reloading.
 Partially used magazines and other ejected ammo can be recovered and added back into your inventory.

+A "quick reload" option has been added that simplifies the process, for players looking for an easier reloading option.

+For more details, see the [Reloading section of the Manual](/manual/#reloading).

 Manual reload for the crowbar has been disabled.